 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET (OET-RV) along with kings and counsellors of the earth
+OET (OET-RV) along with kings and counsellors of the earth—

-OET-LVWith kings and_counselors of_[the]_earth the_rebuilt ruins for_themselves_themselves.
+OET-LV With kings and_counselors of_[the]_earth the_rebuilt ruins for_themselves_themselves.

-UHBעִם־מְ֭לָכִים וְיֹ֣עֲצֵי אָ֑רֶץ הַבֹּנִ֖ים חֳרָב֣וֹת לָֽמוֹ׃
+UHB עִם־מְ֭לָכִים וְיֹ֣עֲצֵי אָ֑רֶץ הַבֹּנִ֖ים חֳרָב֣וֹת לָֽמוֹ׃ ‡

-(ˊim-məlākīm vəyoˊₐʦēy ʼāreʦ haboniym ḩₒrāⱱōt lāmō.)
+(ˊim-məlākīm vəyoˊₐʦēy ʼāreʦ habonim ḩₒrāⱱōt lāmō.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).